Density of states #

-This page documents the DOS workflow in detail, including required files, parsing behavior, plain and filtered plotting, filter controls, projection tables, axis behavior, and export.
+This page documents the Density of states (DOS) workflow in detail, including required files, parsing behavior, plain and filtered plotting, filter controls, projection tables, axis behavior, and export.

 The workflow is code-agnostic: upload the output files from your DFT simulation, parse, tune your plot settings, and export a publication-ready figure.
 Where useful, this page uses VASP file names (DOSCAR, POSCAR) as examples.